tomBeach/blackjack/README.md

 "It's overly complicated..."
 "It's not responsive..."

-Halfway through the recoding of this project I was inclined to agree, but the critiques were missing the point of my design choice, and the difficulties I faced during coding had more to do with an early oversight than an inherent design flaw.
+The critiques were valid, but the design was motivated by primarily by curiosity and experimentation.
 Why a grid?
 Specifically: to explore a thinking-outside-the-box approach to a familiar game, and to encounter and practice a challenging form of DOM manipulation and management.

 grid